ggez/ggez/README.md

 Just copy the `resources` directory to where the error says it's looking.

-## TO DO for 0.2.1
+## Extant bugs

-* Submit an update to the zip crate to check whether a directory exists.
+* Submit an update to the zip crate to make it possible to check whether a directory exists.
-* More and better docs
-* Make quit callback able to stop the game from quitting
 * Need to figure out exiting cleanly.
-THIS IS SOLVED, but blocked by a bug in rust-sdl!
-Issue #530.
+Blocked by a bug in rust-sdl2, issue #530.
+Pull request merged, just need a release.
+* Once that's done, make quit callback able to stop the game from quitting
 * Figure out sdl2_ttf bug (or switch to rusttype)

 ## Future work

+* More and better docs
 * Default font and print functions?
 * Start integrating ncollide at least?
 * Need to add more tests, somehow